 Staff pay and grading structures

 The university responded in 2014 and 2017 to Universities UK's consultations on the future operations of the USS pension scheme.

 Register of suppliers

 We maintain a database of over 4,500 approved contractors and suppliers - both currently and in the past.
-Because of its size, and the fact that it is subject to continual change, the database is not made publicly available.
-To find out more about our suppliers, please submit a request in writing.
+Because of its size, the fact that it is subject to continual change, and other issues, the database is not made publicly available.

 Procurement and tender procedures and reports